-The projected population presented in this report is taken from Metro Vancouver's updated draft population projections for the District and is one of the fundamental inputs for the household projections.
+The projected population for the District used in this report is taken from the regional population projections prepared for the updated Regional Growth Strategy.
+It is one of the fundamental inputs for the household projections.

-The number of future households are then projected based on Metro Vancouver's projected population for the District and headship rates.
+Metro Vancouver's projected population for the District is used together with headship rates in the District to project the number of future households.
 Headship rates describe the proportion of individuals who "head" a household of a given type.
 They are based on the household numbers in the District from Census 2016.
 Since the Census is often an undercount and the Metro Vancouver population projection accounts for this, in order for the headship rates to be applied to the Metro Vancouver population projection, an upward adjustment of the headship rates must be made.